schemaanalyst/schemaanalyst/README.md

 simply concerned with the correctness of your schema, focus on the `scorenumerator` and `scoredenominator` columns, as defined previously.
 By dividing the numerator by the denominator you will generate a mutation score in the range [0, 1].
-This score provides an estimate for how well the schema has performed when its integrity constraints were exercised, with higher scores indicating that the schema is more likely to permit valid data from entering a table and to reject any invalid data.
-Although there does not currently exist a standard for this metric, scores between 0.6 and 0.7 (i.e., between 60% and 70%) are generally considered good.
-If your schema's score falls below this level, consider viewing the [Mutation Analysis](#mutant-analysis) section to gain further insight into the types of mutants created and killed during the process.
+This score provides insight into how well the schema's test suite does at exercising the integrity constraints, with higher scores indicating that the test suite is better.
+Although there does not currently exist a objective standard for interpreting this metric, scores between 0.6 and 0.7 (i.e., between 60% and 70%) are generally considered good.
+If your schema's score falls below this level, consider viewing the [Mutation Analysis](#mutation-analysis) section to gain further insight into the types of mutants created and killed during the process.

 #### Concrete Examples of Performing Mutation Analysis